An elegantly set table at Oldemors Hus with gold-plated cutlery, crystal glasses, and white tablecloth

 Oldemors Hus is not a place you can simply drop by on a whim.
 It operates between September and May, and reservations are required well in advance.

--Guests dress up for the occasion, and they come from near and far.
+Yes, there’s always a waiting list.
+This is more than just gourmet food.
+It’s an experience.
+Guests dress up for the occasion, and they come from near and far.
 Naturally, they’re passionate about great food, but they also come for the atmosphere.
 We beat Michelin-starred restaurants hands down when it comes to ambiance, haha!
 Here, people eat, drink, and laugh.

-The original house owners, Runes' great-grandparents.
+The original house owners, Rune’s great-grandparents.
 Photo: Oldemors Hus

 Rune isn’t just the head chef.
 He’s also a master storyteller.
 Guests learn about the origins of the ingredients and the dishes, hear passages from the legendary cookbook, and discover old dining wisdom.
-One excerpt from the Olaug Løken cookbook states that "the finest seasoning at any table is mutual attention and conversations about the good things in life.
-And humor."

--So, staring at your smartphone isn’t exactly encouraged here.
+Apparently, this increases the production of good stomach acid and aids digestion.
+So, staring at your smartphone isn’t exactly encouraged here.
 This is a place to enjoy the moment, enjoy the food and good company.
 And I love it too; I get to combine the two things I’m best at: cooking and telling great stories.

 With space for maximum 16 guests at a time, diners can choose between a three, five, or eight-course meal – with or without a carefully selected wine pairing from Oldemor’s very own wine cellar.
 The gold-trimmed plates, crystal glasses, and antique furniture make this a true culinary journey back in time.
 To the fashionable 1920s.